apache/openwhisk/docs/actions-php.md

 #
 -->

-## Creating PHP actions
+## Creating and invoking PHP actions

-The process of creating PHP actions is similar to that of JavaScript actions.
-The following sections guide you through creating and invoking a single PHP action, and demonstrate how to zip your PHP actions.
+The process of creating PHP actions is similar to that of [other actions](actions.md#the-basics).
+The following sections guide you through creating and invoking a single PHP action, and demonstrate how to bundle multiple PHP files and third party dependencies.

-### Creating and invoking a PHP action
+PHP actions are executed using PHP 7.1.18.
+To use this runtime, specify the `wsk` CLI parameter `--kind php:7.1` when creating or updating an action.
+This is the default when creating an action with file that has a `.php` extension.

 An action is simply a top-level PHP function.
 For example, create a file called `hello.php` with the following source code:

 ```php
 <?php